vangben/4131_FullStackWebsite/README.md

 To work with this code, you will first need to install [Node.js](https://nodejs.org/en/).

+## NOTE: below steps do not currently work as the database for the course has ended as of May 2022

 ## Getting Started:
 1. after git cloning this repo, run "npm install" in your terminal
 2. then run the program with "node index.js"